nstojiljkovic/innobackupex-s3/README.md

 # innobackupex-s3

-Utility scripts for encrypted incremental backups to amazon s3 based on [Streaming MariaDB backups in the cloud](https://mariadb.com/blog/streaming-mariadb-backups-cloud).
+Utility scripts for encrypted incremental backups to amazon s3 based on [Streaming MariaDB backups in the cloud](https://mariadb.com/blog/streaming-mariadb-backups-cloud) and [original tappleby's innobackupex-s3 script](https://github.com/tappleby/innobackupex-s3).

 The xbstream format is used for easy to manage backups.
+S3cmd is used to perform all operations with S3.
+Optionally, MySQL user/password can be set for the backup operation.

 ## Scripts